-Depending on who you ask, gray hair is either the best thing to ever happen or the absolute worst.
+Gray hair is either a blessing or a curse depending on who you ask.
 Sometimes, it seems like grays can’t do anything right—either those pesky hairs show up too early or not soon enough (if you covet a salt-and-pepper look).
-If you’re in the market to hide those grays, well, you’re in for a different battle altogether.
+In the market to hide those grays?
+You’re in for a different journey altogether!

 What makes gray hair unique?